lifeparticle/Ruby-Cheatsheet/README.md

 A class method is a class-level method.
 There are multiple ways of defining a class method.

+When a method is defined outside of the class definition, the method is marked as private by default.
+On the other hand, the methods defined in the class definition are marked as public by default.
+The default visibility and the private mark of the methods can be changed by public or private of the Module.

+Whenever you want to access a method of a class, you first need to instantiate the class.
+Then, using the object, you can access any member of the class.

+Ruby gives you a way to access a method without instantiating a class.
+Let us see how a class method is declared and accessed −

 ```ruby
 class Mobile
   def self.ring